6 Common Reasons to Remove Your Wisdom Tooth

 1. To Prevent Bone Loss and Gum Disease

 Removing wisdom teeth early can help prevent all of this.
-It gives your gums and bone a chance to heal before the damage becomes more severe and harder to treat.
+It gives your gums and bone a chance to heal before the damage becomes irreversible and harder to treat.

 2. Pericoronitis (Infection of the Gum Over a Wisdom Tooth)